 Some combination of the above symptoms must be present for at least 1 month for the person to meet the criteria for PTSD.
 Also, the symptoms must affect important areas of functioning, such as school, work, the ability to maintain relationships with others, or the ability to take care of oneself.
 Lastly, the symptoms must not be due to other factors, such as another medical condition or substance use.

-Treating Co-Occurring Disorder | PTSD and Substance Use Disorder
+How to Treat Co-Occurring PTSD and Substance Use Disorder

-At Harmony Ridge, we understand that patients undergoing dual diagnosis treatment require special care and attention.
+At Harmony Ridge, we understand that patients undergoing dual diagnosis treatment in West Virginia require special care and attention.
 Having two disorders at the same time is not easy to handle, but you can put your faith in us.
 We offer a comprehensive approach to dual diagnosis treatment, and we know that there is no one right solution for everybody.
 Each program we design is tailored to our patients.

 While there is no single best treatment for co-occurring PTSD and substance use disorders, research has shown that successful dual-diagnosis treatment uses an integrated approach.
 Individuals with co-occurring SUD and PTSD suffer a more complicated course of treatment and less favorable treatment outcomes than individuals with either disorder alone.